filecoin-project/venus/README.md

 **Note: THE FILECOIN PROJECT IS STILL EXTREMELY CONFIDENTIAL.
-Do not share or discuss the project outside of designated preview channels, not even with partners/spouses/family members.
-If you have any questions about what can be discussed, please email [legal@protocol.ai](mailto:legal@protocol.ai).**
+Do not share or discuss the project outside of designated preview channels  (chat channels, Discourse forum, GitHub, emails to Filecoin team), not even with partners/spouses/family members.
+If you have any questions, please email [legal@protocol.ai](mailto:legal@protocol.ai).**

 # Filecoin (go-filecoin)